SandKrish/SandKrish/README.md

 <div align="left">
   <h1>👩‍💻 About Me </h1>
-- 📚: Author of the book
+- 📚 Author of the book:
    - Python Coding for Kids (Ages 8–10): A Visual Step-by-Step Guide to Learning Programming.
    - The book introduces young learners to programming concepts through simple Python examples and hands-on exercises.
      Available on Amazon Kindle.